leomccormack/SPARTA/README.md

 ```
 git clone --recursive https://github.com/leomccormack/SPARTA
-# or if you have already cloned the repository, update with:
+# or if you have already cloned the repository, update with
 git submodule update --init --recursive
-git pull --recurse-submodules
 ```

 ## Prerequisites

-The JUCE [modules](https://github.com/WeAreROLI/JUCE/releases) and [VST2_SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip), must be placed in the 'SDKs' folder like so:
+The [VST2_SDK](https://web.archive.org/web/20181016150224/https://download.steinberg.net/sdk_downloads/vstsdk3610_11_06_2018_build_37.zip) must first be placed in the 'SDKs' folder like so:

 ```
-SDKs/modules
 SDKs/VST2_SDK
 ```